Seo Taiji and Boys II: Reception

 The album was well received in South Korea and continued to build upon the group's popularity, especially amongst teenagers and college students.
 In November 1993, "Anyhow Song" was deemed the song with the "highest musical perfection" among new generation singers throughout the year.
 At year-end award shows, Seo Taiji and Boys won the Album Bonsang prize at the 8th Golden Disc Awards in December and was nominated for Album Daesang, but lost to Shin Seung-hun's Because I Love You.
 In April 1996, Billboard reported that the album had sold over 1.6 million copies, which has since reportedly grown to over 2.2 million copies.
 In 2007, Kyunghyang Shinmun ranked the album number 30 on its 2007 list of the Top 100 Korean Albums of all time.

 Accolades

 Track listing

 English titles are based on the official translations provided by the Seotaiji Company for international markets.
-All lyrics are written by Seo Taiji, except track 3; rap written by William Byun.
+All tracks are written by Seo Taiji, except track 3; rap written by William Byun.